kenrmayfield/systemctl-alpine/README.md

   systemctl [command]

 Available Commands:
-  completion    Generate the autocompletion script for the specified shell daemon-reload Reload systemd manager configuration (not needed in OpenRC) disable       Disable one or more services from starting at boot edit          Edit an OpenRC service script enable        Enable one or more services to start at boot help          Help about any command is-enabled    Check if a service is enabled to start at boot list          List all systemd services and their OpenRC status reload        Reload a service restart       Restart a service start         Start a service status        Check the status of a service stop          Stop a service
+  completion      Generate the autocompletion script for the specified shell daemon-reload   Reload systemd manager configuration (not needed in OpenRC) disable         Disable one or more services from starting at boot edit            Edit an OpenRC service script enable          Enable one or more services to start at boot help            Help about any command is-active       Check if a service is currently active (running) is-enabled      Check if a service is enabled to start at boot list            List all systemd services and their OpenRC status list-unit-files List all installed unit files and their enablement state list-units      List loaded systemd units reload          Reload a service restart         Restart a service show            Show properties of a service or the service manager start           Start a service status          Check the status of a service stop            Stop a service

 Flags:
   -h, --help   help for systemctl